Website Design and Consulting Services

 2. You will get a ranking boost from Google.
 (At least you’ll get a boost until all of your competitors follow your lead.)

 Without going into a lot of detail, the first step in getting your website upgraded to the current secure standard is to acquire an SSL Certificate.
-Once a costly item, such things are now free and can be acquired from a number of online sources.
+Once a costly item, such things are now free and can be acquired from several online sources.
 The next steps are considerably more difficult because your website will need to be rejigged to work properly with a new URL.
 That is, where you used to be http://mysite.com you are now https://mysite.com.
 As well, any external links you might have on your site will have to lead to other secure websites.
 Doing these tasks can take a lot of time and effort and things might still not work properly if there’s even one lingering “http” as the needle in the proverbial haystack.

 Get your website secured.
 Now.
 Resistance is futile.